allenai/rslearn/docs/DatasetConfig.md

   "duration": null,
   // The ingest flag is optional, and defaults to true.
   "ingest": true,
-  // Data sources may expose additional configuration options.
-These would also be
+  // Data sources may expose additional configuration options, passed via init_args.
-  // configured in this section.
+  // class_path and init_args are handled by jsonargparse to instantiate the data
+  // source class.
+  "init_args": {
     // ...
+  }
 }
 ```